hashicorp/nomad-pack-community-registry/packs/kibana/README.md

 - `config_volume_type` (string) - The type of the configuration dedicated volume you want Kibana to use
 - `kibana_keystore_name` (string) - The name of the file to persist Kibana secure settings
 - `docker_kibana_env_vars` (map of string) - Environment variables to pass to Docker container
+- `kibana_config_file_path` (string) - Kibana configuration file path

-## Automated Setup
+## Automated Setup and Persisted Configuration

+You have two options:

+- __Environment variables way__:
     If you pass the right environment variables to the pack, you can automatically setup Kibana.
     An example of the `docker_kibana_env_vars` to use is in the `vars.nomad` file.

+- __Configration file through volume__:
+    You can also mounth a volume to persist the configuration file that you can pass through the variable `kibana_config_file_path`.
+    You have also to set the `config_volume_name` variable that allows you to mount the volume where you can save the configuration file.
+Also this in `vars.nomad`.

+Pay attention that, if you pass environment variables to setup Kibana AND you use the configuration file volume, the docker environment variables have the precedence.

 ## Persist the Kibana keystore